The College of New Jersey Logo

 I will be living on campus this year.
 What self-care items would you recommend I bring?

 Your health and prescription insurance information, a thermometer to check for fever ($4 in Student Health Services), COVID-19 Test Kits, acetaminophen (such as Tylenol®), sunscreen, insect repellent, decongestants & cough medicine for colds, and anything else that you use at home.
-Click HERE for our list!
+View our list of self care items!

 I am traveling to India this January and I think I need some travel vaccinations.
 Where do I go?